Shooting of David Ortiz

-On the evening of June 9, 2019, Dominican-American retired professional baseball player David Ortiz, formerly of the Boston Red Sox and Minnesota Twins, was shot and severely wounded while at a bar in Santo Domingo, Dominican Republic.
+On the evening of June 9, 2019, the Dominican-American retired professional baseball player David Ortiz, formerly of the Boston Red Sox and Minnesota Twins, was shot and severely wounded while at a bar in Santo Domingo, Dominican Republic.
 Ortiz survived and received emergency medical treatment, while an investigation quickly resulted in the arrest of several suspects in the attack.
 The suspected shooter was identified as Rolfi Ferreira Cruz.
 It was quickly reported that the attack was a paid hit job.
 On June 19, the Dominican Attorney General announced that Ortiz was shot by mistake, with another person named Sixto David Fernandez being the intended target of the shooting.
 Accounts of the event changed over time, leading to doubts about the truthfulness of the official account.

 Background

 Ortiz was born and raised in the Dominican Republic.
 Although he has lived in numerous other places during his career, and has resided in Miami with his wife Tiffany and two of their children since 2017 (now divorced), he has continued to maintain a home in the Dominican Republic.
 According to Ortiz's friends in the Dominican Republic, Ortiz often went to popular nightspots with them without any security presence, "trusting his fans to protect him."